DanialArab/Build-a-Large-Language-Model-From-Scratch/README.md

 ![](https://github.com/DanialArab/images/blob/main/llm_from_scratch/1.png)

 - Readers with a background in machine learning may note that labeling information is typically required for traditional machine learning models and deep neural networks trained via the conventional supervised learning paradigm.
 However, this is not the case for the pretraining stage of LLMs.
 In this phase, LLMs use self-supervised learning, where the model generates its own labels from the input data.
+- This first training stage of an LLM is also known as pretraining, creating an initial pretrained LLM, often called a base or foundation model.
+A typical example of such a model is the GPT-3 model (the precursor of the original model offered in ChatGPT).
+This model is capable of text completion—that is, finishing a half-written sentence provided by a user.
+It also has limited few-shot capabilities, which means it can learn to perform new tasks based on only a few examples instead of needing extensive training data.